 ・ My Canada Trip

-Listen to me talk about a recent visit to Canada, hear correct pronunciation and learn English as you follow along with this 3 part series!
+Listen to me talk about a recent visit to Canada, hear the correct pronunciation, and learn English as you follow along with this 3 part series!

 Learn English with a story – My Canada trip Pt.1,2,3 embedded audio